TrainingByPackt/Cpp-Fundamentals/README.md

 ### Hardware requirements
 For an optimal student experience, we recommend the following hardware configuration:
-* **OS**: Windows 7 SP1 64-bit, Windows 8.1 64-bit or Windows 10 64-bit, Ubuntu Linux, or the latest
-version of OS X
+* **OS**: Windows 7 SP1 64-bit, Windows 8.1 64-bit or Windows 10 64-bit, Ubuntu Linux (16.04 or later), or the latest version of OS X
 * **Memory**: 4GB RAM
 * **Hard disk**: 40GB or more
 * An Internet connection